widberg/fmtk/docs/source/fueltotemscript.rst

 Commands
 --------

+All command names are case insensitive.
+Only the first ``15`` capital letters and numbers in each command name are required, this is called the "short form command name" and it is also case insensitive.
+However, I recommend using the full command name in scripts for readability.

 See the :ref:`Commands documentation entry<Commands>` for a list of commands available in FUEL.

 Directives
 ----------